4d/docs/website/translated_docs/de/API/DatastoreClass.md

 Using `ds` requires that the target database is compliant with ORDA, as specified in the **ORDA prerequisites** section.
 The following rules are applied:

 *   A datastore only references tables with a single primary key.
-Tables without a primary key or with composite primary keys are not referenced.
+A datastore only references tables with a single primary key.
 *   BLOB type attributes are not managed in the datastore.